How to avoid one-off efforts and instead implement across the enterprise

 These days, manufacturers are looking to jumpstart operational productivity, efficiency, and profitability via cutting-edge digital technologies like IIoT, AI, advanced analytics, and machine learning.
-With billions in near-term gains and cost savings projected across industries, this new wave of innovation has been dubbed Industry 4.0 — no less than a fourth industrial revolution.
+With billions in near-term gains and cost savings projected across industries, this new wave of digital innovation at scale has been dubbed Industry 4.0 — no less than a fourth industrial revolution.

 The potential is very real… but there’s a lot of ground to cover to achieve it.
 Just a few short years ago, digital initiatives were mostly marked by false starts and major expenditures on one-off pilots that, disappointingly, didn’t scale.
 More recently, hard-won lessons and newer solutions are fueling some successes.
 Still, the vast majority of manufacturers are having a hard time pivoting away from “pilot purgatory.”
 We still see too many companies flailing about in too many directions, with internal teams independently targeting tactical initiatives that don’t span across the enterprise and translate to bottom-line value.
 Why do so many companies get so stuck?
 Well, most seem to fall victim to the same set of mistakes.